-A Lantana couple is bringing a new upscale bar concept to The Shops at Highland Village.
+A Lantana couple is bringing a new bar concept to The Shops at Highland Village.

-The Brass Tap, an upscale bar and restaurant, is expected to open by this summer in a currently vacant space in the south end of the Highland Village shopping center, next to Bath & Body Works.
+The Brass Tap, an upscale bar and restaurant, is expected to open by summer 2019 in a currently vacant space in the south end of the shopping center, next to Bath & Body Works.

 Dale Volley worked 12 years in the oil and gas industry, but he wanted to work close to home and do something different in his community.
 He and his wife decided to launch a new local franchise as part of the growing Brass Tap chain.